PaulECoyote/CsvReader/README.markdown

 [Sjoerd Langkemper](https://github.com/Sjord) already put this code on to Github and extended it, adding an extra wrapper and more tests.

+Also consider looking at [NLight](http://nlight.codeplex.com/) - in particular NLight.IO - a more recent CSV parser by [Sebastien Lorion](http://sebastienlorion.com).
 #Introduction From CodeProject
 _From [Original article](http://www.codeproject.com/Articles/9258/A-Fast-CSV-Reader#Introduction)_